Muhaca/mc-date-picker/README.md

 # Datepicker Component with National Holidays Integration

-A customizable datepicker component for [your framework, e.g., React], integrated with national holidays.This component allows users to easily pick dates while displaying holiday information, enhancing scheduling and planning functionalities.
+A customizable datepicker component for [your framework, e.g., React], integrated with national holidays.
+This component allows users to easily pick dates while displaying holiday information, enhancing scheduling and planning functionalities.

 ## Features
 - Date Selection: Allows users to select dates from a calendar interface.
 - National Holidays Highlighting: Automatically highlights and marks national holidays.
 - Customizable: Options for styling, holiday data source, and other configurations.
 - Responsive Design: Works well on various screen sizes.